 School /work-life- Give your best during incumbency.

-Invest and put efforts to upgrade your knowledge, experience, and skills, so that you make an asset in terms of productivity
+Invest and put efforts to upgrade your knowledge, experience, and skills, so that you make an asset in terms of productivity.

 Your time to exit is fast approaching, and your legacy is anchored on what you achieved, your skillset, and what you have for your next level.